OpenDataServices/os4d/docs/adoption/helpdesk.md

 **Standards are always developing**

 The documentation will have gaps.
 A standard will not cater for all use cases.
-The helpdesk are able to identify gaps, and identify ways to address them through improved resources, or by feeding into the development of schemes and related tools.
+The helpdesk is able to identify gaps, and identify ways to address them through improved resources, or by feeding into the development of schemes and related tools.

 A lot of the engagements a helpdesk has can be light-touch: aiming to provide quick replies to simple questions, to help keep implementations moving.
 In some cases, helpdesk engagements may be more in-depth, involving multiple days of work to support an implementer in planning, executing or evaluating their data publication.